coldchair/CPRet/README.md

 👉 [http://1.94.255.218:5000/](http://1.94.255.218:5000/)

+This demo supports both **duplicate problem detection** and **simplified description retrieval**.
-This demo is powered by the same codebase and embedding model as the local deployment instructions below.
-Feel free to try it out before setting up your own instance!
+It runs the same codebase and embedding model as the local deployment (see below), so you can preview its capabilities before setting up your own instance.

 ## 🧰 Repository Contents